Why I Love My Bush: 5 Women On Why They're Done Shaving Their Pubic Hair

 Kim

-Kim, 25, feels a radical notion of self-love and acceptance.
+Kim, 25, feels this radical notion of self-love and acceptance.
 She recalls how, even growing up in liberal surroundings, having hairy legs and armpits seemed unthinkable.

-"Seeing myself without pubic hair made me feel like a child, so I found it gross to imagine myself in a sexual context while I felt infantilized in some way," she says.
-"And no one ever talks about how horrendously itchy it is after you shave and it grows back — It's not worth it at all!
-If a partner expected me to shave, I would expect them to get the fuck out of my bed."
+"Seeing myself without pubic hair made me feel like a child, so I found it gross to imagine myself in a sexual context while I felt infantilised in some way."

-Kim, 25, feels a radical notion of self-love and acceptance.
-She recalls how, even growing up in liberal surroundings, having hairy legs and armpits seemed unthinkable.

-"My pubes, and my armpit hair in particular, is one way of saying 'I am more important than how sexy anyone thinks I am,'" says Kim, who relishes negative reactions to her choices about her personal appearance.

 Advertisement